virtru-corp/virtru-charts/cks/README.md

 > **Important:** Key rotation for HSM-backed CKS deployments requires access to your Linux server where CKS + CloudHSM was originally configured.
 New keys must be generated and validated on the Linux server before being promoted to Kubernetes.
 The updated public key must then be applied to the cluster to keep the Kubernetes deployment in sync with the HSM.

+> **Note:** `customerCA.crt`, `client.crt`, and `client.key` are subPath-mounted and will **not** hot-reload on rotation.
+A pod restart is required after renewing any of these files.
+CloudHSM client certs expire annually by default — plan for scheduled restarts during cert renewal.

 ### Rotation Steps

 **1. Generate the new RSA key pair on the Linux server**